os-climate/OS-Climate-Community-Hub/MEETING_LIST.md

 Team Slack Channel: os-climate.slack.com#general

-### Community Outreach - Lead: Heather Ackenhusen
+### Community Outreach - Leads: Jenn Bonner & Evan Harrison
-Learn more about OS-Climate and/or how you can contribute:  Bi-weekly Tuesdays 9:30 am - 10:00 am ET
+Learn more about OS-Climate and/or how you can contribute:  contact jbonner@linuxfoundation.org or eharrison@linuxfoundation.org

 ### Technical Support & Office Hours - Leads:  Mikhail Mikhailitchenko & Erik Erlandson
 Get technical questions answered and/or learn more from our developer/engineering community: Every Tues at 10:00 am ET (except 2nd Tues due to All Hands)